-- Do you want to spend years at a job that you don’t like just because its pays well?
+- Spend years at a job that you don’t like just because its pays well?

-- Do you want to hang around people who are negative and don’t support you?
+- Hanging around people who are negative and unsupportive?

-- Do you love creating – writing, singing, painting, decorating, doing hair and makeup, etc.?
+- Creating – writing, singing, painting, decorating, doing hair and makeup, etc.?

 It’s not about “the doing things the right or wrong way” or “what everyone else is doing!”
 It’s about what works for you and your life!